GFean/rn-gesture-swipeable-flatlist/README.md

 - [React Native Gesture Handler](https://github.com/software-mansion/react-native-gesture-handler)

-`react-native-swipeable-flatlist` has a peer dependency on `react-native-gesture-handler`.
+`rn-gesture-swipeable-flatlist` has a peer dependency on `react-native-gesture-handler`.
 It will be installed automatically when you install this package.
 However, please ensure that your project meets the requirements for `react-native-gesture-handler`.